marano/blog/_posts/2013-11-17-turn-simple-with-query-objects.markdown

 end
 {% endhighlight %}

-And I needed to do a chain scope:
+And I needed to do a chain scope like:

 {% highlight ruby linenos %}
 Pokemon.with_skill("lightning").with_weakness("water").is_available(DateTime.now)
 {% endhighlight %}

-A feature that is not very widespread is the possibility to extend any ActiveRecord::Relation object with their scopes.
+There's a little unknown feature that allow to extend any ActiveRecord::Relation object with their scopes.
 With that is possible to extract the query objects and scopes to keep the call chain:

 {% highlight ruby linenos %}
 class PokemonQuery